 John McGettrick of the Red Hook Civic Association has suggested they’ll take this to court.

 I think if he really cared about the neighborhood, he’d take the money [for the legal fees] to do some good in the neighborhood.
 To me, that’s the biggest waste of money imaginable.

 It’s the jobs that have caught the attention of Red Hook’s housing-project residents.
 Didn’t you take a group of them to the store in Elizabeth?

 We made a wide-open invitation.
 Even though a lot of people had been to an Ikea store, nobody had actually been to the back of the house.
 We talked about what Ikea looks for in new hires, and showed them how the store operates.
 Basic things like how a forklift runs.

 Is it true you bought them Christmas presents?

 You’ve got some incredibly underprivileged kids in these houses.
 It’ll make you cry.
 We just looked at it and said, This isn’t right.
 We’re going to have a little Christmas party.

-Some might consider that
+Some might consider that a bribe.

 They sit on Santa’s lap, they get a little stuffed animal.
 If that’s bribery, then I guess I’m a briber.